saman-mb/SkyMobileDeveloperAcademy/README.md

 Allow users to play the trailer for a movie from the programme details page.
 - The user should see a play icon on top of the programmes image
-- Tapping the play icon should begin playing the movies trailer
+- Tapping the play icon should begin playing the movies trailer if there is an available trailer available

 ### API Details